kengen1/Digital-Garden/content/Engineering/APIs/The Essence of API Design.md

 - If the user needs to Google "what does this status code mean" - you failed
 - **Versioning** : if you need to depreciate something, announce it properly (clear versioning format in the URL)
 - **Auth and Security:**
-	- dont use plain passwords in requests
+	- Don't use plain passwords in requests
-	- rate limit requests to prevent abuse of the API
+	- Rate limit requests to prevent abuse of the API
 	- CORS restrictions to control where your API is called from
-	- always validate input (preventative measure for SQL Injection / XSS)
+	- Always validate input (preventative measure for SQL Injection / XSS)
-	- log and monitor usage
+	- Log and monitor usage
 #### REST vs. GraphQL vs. RPC vs. WebSockets

 - **REST** → Standard, resource-based, simple & predictable (`GET /users/123`)